w3c/wot-usecases/CONTRIBUTIONS/ITU-T-Use-case-summary.md

 An information model based on RDF ontologies is provided for each of services, objects, and composite objects.

-Note: in the text "objects" are actually called "virtual objects", I have simplified the terminology slightly.
+Note: in the text "objects" are actually called "virtual objects"; I have simplified the terminology slightly.

 **Additional references:**